-Ta-Nehisi Coates on Bringing Back Black Panther
+Ta-Nehisi Coates on His New Comic 'Black Panther & The Crew'

 Coates: [In some of the earlier versions, the guards] are like 16 years old.
 It’s weird.
 I want to say that was a different time, but it was only 15 years ago.
 I think now, you have an all-female guard, you can’t just look at them strictly from the perspective of the teenage, male comic book reader.
 Like, when depicting a same-sex relationship, I was really careful.
 You don’t want it to be a performance [for the reader.]
 You want the characters to own it.
 I don’t know that we would have been having these conversations 15 years ago.
 It’s good they’re happening now.

-To that point, you’ve said before that those plots were in part a response to a conversation online about the ways in which comic books failed to represent women, complex, powerful women.
+To that point, you’ve said before that those plots were in part a response to a conversation online about the ways in which comic books failed to represent complex, powerful women.
 Now that you’ve written a whole series, do you continue to pay attention to the online debate about representation and feminism?

 Coates: I hope so.
 Yes, I am.
 You know, there were no women in the original Crew.
 And it just felt like you could not have a book like this without women.
 The moment it became clear I couldn’t do the original Crew, and I had to come up with my own, it just felt wrong to put together five dudes.
 These days, that’s not going to fly.
 So in its very conception, yes.